satpalsr/sdk/docs/server.hytopia.md

 </td><td>

-The input keys included in the PlayerInputState.
+The input keys that can be included in the PlayerInputState.

 </td></tr>